Why It Works

 Bonus link: Amy Eddings, from the New York public-radio station WNYC, describes an encounter with Beet and Lemon Shrub, at Russ and Daughters, one of my very favorite places in the long history of places.
 If you've tried this Beet Shrub, please sound off in the comments.
 I would love to know what it's like.

-This recipe makes about 20 to 24 ounces of shrub syrup, enough to make anywhere from 10 to 20 drinks, depending on how much syrup you use per drink.
+This recipe makes about 14 ounces of shrub syrup.
 Store it for up to a year in your fridge.
 The acid and sugar will preserve the syrup and keep it tasting bright and fresh.

 The remaining fruit will have lost much of its flavor to the syrup, but it should be tasty enough to serve atop ice cream or cake.